ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 - Create a ``Makefile`` target that runs a specific example.

 This target is used to execute the example and check the output.
+Only one example is build in this case, making it very useful for documentation builds that last very long.
 If the example fails, it should be straightforward to identify and resolve the issue.
 For instance, PyAnsys Geometry includes a ``make`` target for this purpose: